InterstellarScout/ControlTwinklyLightScripts/README.md

 5. For each button in the Stream Deck App, paste "Start Process" button, and then point it to the script.
 6. Repeat for each script.

+# Tips for making effects
+1. Device 11 Character Name Limit: If your effect name is longer, use only the first 11 characters when referencing them in the scripts.
+For example, the name of Lava Sparkle in the device is "Lava Sparkl"
+2. Choose effects widly: Currently you cannot delete effects that exist on device that were created before the latest effect.
+You must delete all the way back in time to remove it.
+3. Be careful with your device.
+Effects are device based and cannot be backed up nor used or edited across devices.
+(TWINKLY FIX THISS!!!!)

 # Resources
 This API documentation *mostly* works for these lights.
 [Link to XLED Docs](https://xled-docs.readthedocs.io/en/latest/rest_api.html#get-led-movie-config)